-When the children embark on the National Curriculum in Year 1 we make sure that the sometimes abstract concept of history is presented to them in as thoughtful and concrete a way as possible to give the children as much opportunity as possible to understand and succeed.
+When the children embark on the National Curriculum in Year 1, we make sure that the sometimes abstract concept of history is presented to them in as thoughtful and concrete a way as possible to give the children as much opportunity as possible to understand and succeed.
 Because of this, the first area of learning in the Autumn term is 'What was life like when my Grandparents were children?'
 This gives the children the opportunity to talk to familiar people, ask questions and begin to develop an understanding of the past within living memory.
 Children also look at the familiar text 'The Tiger Who Came to Tea' to help them visualise what homes and the high street looked like.
 As the term progresses, the children then look at what life was like for people who came to the U.K. as part of the Windrush initiative and discover the differences between what they were expecting life to be like and what they really experienced, as seen through the eyes of Floella Benjamin in her picture book 'Coming to England'.
+This topic also helps to formally introduce the children to the substantive concepts of transport (The Empire Windrush was a boat not a plane/ people walked to local shops rather than a supermarket because cars were less common) and society (the Windrush generation brought new foods, music and celebrations to England) as well as touching on monarchy (Floella Benjamin wanted to meet the queen).

-Building on this, we move onto a local place of historical significance, Bramall Hall, taking the children further back in time but anchored in a familiar setting.
-This is always accompanied by an educational visit and gives the children a chance to explore an historical setting with all their senses as well as getting information from an expert.
+In the spring term, building on this, we move onto a local place of historical significance; Bramall Hall.
+When taking the children further back in time we have made it less abstract by choosing a familiar setting that many of our children have seen before.
+This topic is always accompanied by an educational visit and gives the children a chance to explore an historical setting with all their senses as well as getting information from an expert.
+This topic revisits the substantive concepts of society (the different living conditions of rich and poor in Bramall Hall) and monarchy (the hall was built during the time of the Tudor monarchs).

-The final part of the Year 1 curriculum comes in Summer term when the children start with the familiar concept of seaside holidays.
-The term looks at what seaside holidays were like in the past and again involves borrowing artefacts so the children can make comparisons and use primary sources.
-In the second half of the term they learn about two significant British females who lived by the sea- Mary Anning and Grace Darling- learning about what their achievements were, making comparisons between them both and eventually deciding which one they think would be deserving of a statue in their honour.
+The final part of the Year 1 curriculum comes in the summer term, when the children start with the familiar concept of seaside holidays.
+The term looks at what seaside holidays were like in the past and involves borrowing artefacts so the children can make comparisons and use primary sources.
+In the second half of the term they learn about two significant British females who lived by the sea- Mary Anning and Grace Darling- finding out about what their achievements were, making comparisons between them both and eventually deciding which one they think would be deserving of a statue in their honour.
 This gives the children the opportunity to begin to use historical skills such as thinking critically and weighing evidence which they will build on in Year 2.
+The key concept for this half term is achievement but there are also opportunities to discuss transport (the spread of rail travel meaning more people could visit the beach) and society (men taking credit for Mary's discoveries/ a day at the seaside no longer just for the rich).